-Pelosi 'playing chess on 3 boards' with health care
+Pelosi works her health care strategy from the ground up

 Legislation from Energy and Commerce Chairman Frank Pallone, D-N.J., Ways and Means Chairman Richard Neal, D-Mass., and Workforce and Education Chairman Bobby Scott, D-Va., would broaden the number of people who can get financial assistance with their premiums under the Obama health law, and undo the "family glitch" that prevents some from qualifying for subsidies.
 It would also restore the HealthCare.gov advertising budget slashed by Trump and block some of his administration's health insurance alternatives.

 Those issues are separate from legal questions raised by ongoing Republican litigation to overturn the health law.
-As one if its first acts, the Democratic-led House voted to intervene in the court case to defend the law.
+The Democratic-led House has voted to intervene in the court case to defend the law.

-The ACA package has little chance as a stand-alone bill.
-But parts of it could become bargaining chips when Congress considers major budget legislation.

 The 2010 health law belonged as much to Pelosi as to former President Barack Obama, said McDermott.
 "She's taking 'Obamacare' and very carefully figuring out where you have to support it," he said.

-"What you are seeing right now is a very methodical and thoughtful planner."
+The House ACA package has little chance as a stand-alone bill.
+But parts of it could become bargaining chips when Congress considers major budget legislation.

 On prescription drugs, Trump and the Democrats are occupying some of the same rhetorical territory, an unusual circumstance that could bring about unexpected results.

-Both sides say Americans shouldn't have to keep paying more for medications than consumers in other economically advanced countries where governments regulate prices.
+Both say Americans shouldn't have to keep paying more for medications than consumers in other economically advanced countries where governments regulate prices.

 The Trump administration has designed an experiment to apply international pricing to Medicare "Part B" drugs administered in doctors' offices.